 Contact historical map deposit libraries

 - National Library of Scotland

 - The National Library of Wales

-If these sources do not hold the information you are looking for you may find the Vision of Britain and British History Online websites of interest.
+If these sources don't hold the information you're looking for you may find the Vision of Britain and British History Online websites of interest.
 The following stockists are also able to supply historical mapping: